A garden to celebrate the glorious global history of plants and textiles

 As part of their autumn 2025 show Material World, Kew Gardens commissioned Lottie Delamain Studio to design a garden for the Temperate House that celebrated the storied global history of plants and textiles.

-Using contemporary motifs that are all too familiar to us today, the garden will emerge out of planted islands of ‘textile waste’, reaching up to a series of full-height textile installations to reveal the beauty to be found in botanical colour.
+Using contemporary motifs that are all too familiar to us today, the garden emerged out of planted islands of ‘textile waste’, reaching up to a series of full-height textile installations to reveal the beauty to be found in botanical colour.

-Each island represents a continent, featuring dye and fibre plants from that region, including one ‘hyper-local’ island which will contain plants foraged locally by natural dye educator Kate Turnbull, with the Youth Forum.
+Each island represented a continent, featuring dye and fibre plants from that region, including one ‘hyper-local’ island which contained plants foraged locally by natural dye educator Kate Turnbull, with the Youth Forum.

-Using contemporary motifs that are all too familiar to us today, the garden will emerge out of planted islands of ‘textile waste’, reaching up to a series of full-height textile installations to reveal the beauty to be found in botanical colour.
+Using contemporary motifs that are all too familiar to us today, the garden emerged out of planted islands of ‘textile waste’, reaching up to a series of full-height textile installations to reveal the beauty to be found in botanical colour.

-Each island represents a continent, featuring dye and fibre plants from that region, including one ‘hyper-local’ island which will contain plants foraged locally by natural dye educator Kate Turnbull, with the Youth Forum.
+Each island represented a continent, featuring dye and fibre plants from that region, including one ‘hyper-local’ island which contained plants foraged locally by natural dye educator Kate Turnbull, with the Youth Forum.

 Plants and textiles share an interwoven and complex history deeply impacted by the devastating consequences of the global fast fashion industry

-Lottie has worked in collaboration with the BA Textile students at Chelsea College of Arts, to design the textiles which will hang above each bed, five large scale art-works that showcase the beauty of plant based colour and how they could be used in a contemporary textile industry.
+Lottie worked in collaboration with the BA Textile students at Chelsea College of Arts, to design the textiles which hung above each bed, five large scale art-works to showcase the beauty of plant based colour and how they could be used in a contemporary textile industry.

-The garden islands are designed to be walked amongst, for an immersive experience, and will be ‘dressed’ in waste textiles donated by Traid, creating stylised mounds of waste, designed to prompt a conversation about how we could do more with the resources we have around us, and the ‘waste’ we discard.
+The garden islands were designed to be walked amongst, for an immersive experience, and were ‘dressed’ in waste textiles donated by Traid, creating stylised mounds of waste, designed to prompt a conversation about how we could do more with the resources we have around us, and the ‘waste’ we discard.

 The plants, a global garden of dye and fiber plants from around the world, have been grown and supplied by Kelways in Somerset.

-The garden islands are designed to be walked amongst, for an immersive experience, and will be ‘dressed’ in waste textiles donated by Traid, creating stylised mounds of waste, designed to prompt a conversation about how we could do more with the resources we have around us, and the ‘waste’ we discard.
+The garden islands were designed to be walked amongst, for an immersive experience, and were ‘dressed’ in waste textiles donated by Traid, creating stylised mounds of waste, designed to prompt a conversation about how we could do more with the resources we have around us, and the ‘waste’ we discard.

 The plants, a global garden of dye and fiber plants from around the world, have been grown and supplied by Kelways in Somerset.